Business etiquette: Importance, types, and how to improve

 3. Establish strong interpersonal relationships

+Respectful and thoughtful interaction forms the basis for meaningful relationships.
 Whether with colleagues, clients, or a partner, practicing etiquette demonstrates that you value their perspectives, fostering mutual respect and understanding over time.

 5. Promotes career growth

-6. Builds overall positive mindset and leadership skills
+6. Builds positive mindset and leadership skills

 7 Different types of business etiquette for professional conduct